EESSI/docs/docs/systems.md

     If they have any questions, please suggest to [**contact the EESSI support team**](support.md).

-    In the mean time, you can try using one of the alternative ways of accessing EESSI, like [using a container](getting_access/eessi_container.md).
+    In the meantime, you can try using one of the alternative ways of accessing EESSI, like [using a container](getting_access/eessi_container.md).

 ---